 - Student will select one elective, non-major course to complete the certificate requirements.

-- Certificate credit hours range from 10-13, depending upon course selection
+- Certificate credit hours average between 10-13, depending upon course selection within the discipline.

-The Certificate program shall be completed within four years from the date of acceptance into the program.
+- The certificate shall be completed within six years from the date of acceptance into the program.

 Students will select one course from each of four content areas: Communication, Research, Innovation, and Strategy.
 Some selected courses meet more than one content area.
-Each student is required to take INT 125 and is able to count up to two selected courses in their field of study, as identified below, towards the certificate.
+Each student is required to take INT 125 and is able to count up to two selected courses in their field of study towards the certificate.